-If you want to look after your skin, you need to know how to tell your skin type and what each of the different skin types means for your skincare routine.
-Here, we take a look at two different skin type tests and examine how you can identify and treat dry, oily, combination, normal and sensitive skin.
+Want to learn how to know your skin type and how different skin types affect your skincare routine?
+Take our skin type tests and learn how to identify and treat dry, oily, combination, normal and sensitive skin.

-Skin Type Test – How to Tell Your Skin Type
+Skin Type Test: How To Know Your Skin Type

 Blotting paper skin type test

-The blotting paper test is one of the best ways to distinguish between different skin types and is particularly useful when it comes to differentiating dry from oily skin.
+The blotting paper test is one of the best ways to determine your skin type.

-- Gently pat a piece of blotting paper on the forehead, nose, cheeks and chin.
-Use a different part of the paper, or different sheets of paper, for each part of the face
+- Step 1: Gently pat a piece of blotting paper on the forehead, nose, cheeks and chin.
+Use a different sheet of paper for each part of the face.

-- Hold the sheet(s) up to the light
+- Step 2: Hold the sheets up to the light.

-- Study the results – If there is relatively little oil across all of the parts of the face tested, you have dry skin.
-If you find more oil on the forehead and nose area, you have either normal or combination skin.
-If all the tests are saturated in oil, you have oily skin
+- Step 3: Study the results – If there is relatively little oil across all of the parts of the face tested, you have dry skin.
+If you find more oil on the forehead and nose area, you have normal or combination skin.
+If all the tests are saturated in oil, you have oily skin.

 Bare-faced skin type test

-- Cleanse the face with a mild cleanser and then gently dry.
-Use no other skincare products, e.g. serums and moisturisers
+- Step 1: Cleanse the face with a mild cleanser and gently dry.
+Use no other skincare products, e.g. serums and moisturisers.

-- Leave for another 30 minutes then check against results.
+- Step 3: After 30 minutes check your results.
 If your nose and forehead are shiny, you have normal or combination skin.
 If there is a shine to your cheeks and chin too, you have oily skin.
-If, when you smile or move your face, your skin feels taut or tight, you have dry skin
+If your skin feels tight, you have dry skin.